The Dead Milkmen: Post-breakup (1995–2008)

 Genaro played with numerous other groups and embarked upon a solo career while the Dead Milkmen were inactive.

 The band then took a 13-year hiatus.
 During this time, Linderman performed with the gothic, Celtic punk band Burn Witch Burn and worked in journalism and blogging, including writing for the Philadelphia Weekly.
 Sabatino played with the Big Mess Orchestra and The Hunger Artists, two sporadically active projects, as well as Genaro's post-Milkmen group Butterfly Joe.
 Genaro remained the most musically active member of the band during its split, consistently recording and performing with groups such as Butterfly Joe, Touch Me Zoo, the Town Managers and The Low Budgets, while also maintaining a low-key solo career.

 Schulthise attended Indiana University to study Serbo-Croatian language, literature, history, and culture.
 In 1998 he moved to Novi Sad, Serbia, where he taught English.
 His writing was published several times in Svetigora, the magazine of the Serbian Orthodox Church.
 He hoped to contribute to the country's regrowth and development, but fled in April 1999 when NATO bombed the country.

 In 2003, the band issued Now We Are 20, a repackaging of their self-released Now We Are 10 retrospective CD from 1993.
 They also collected their music video output and released it on the Philadelphia In Love DVD.
 Talks of reunion shows briefly emerged, but ended when Schulthise died by suicide on March 10, 2004.
 His death was reported in The New York Times and Rolling Stone.

 The surviving members reunited for two consecutive shows in November 2004 at the Trocadero Theatre in Philadelphia, with Dan Stevens of The Low Budgets playing bass.
-The shows were intended to pay tribute to Schulthise, and proceeds were donated to a variety of mental health organizations and to Studenica, a Serbian monastery that he supported.
+The shows were intended to pay tribute to Schulthise, and proceeds were donated to a variety of mental health organizations and to Studenica Monastery in Serbia, which he had admired.